netengtechsolutions/bulknetwork/README.md

 # bulknet.py
 A Python script that uses the netmiko library to send bulk backup, show or configuration commands to network devices.

 SSH access to each device is required from the station that is running the script.
-Structures for network devices are hard-coded from
+Structures for network devices are hard-coded from Line 34-117.

 # ImportUserstoAD_2.1.ps1
 A Powershell script to add users to Active Directory while creating the necessary groups and OUs.
 Creation of Groups and OUs requires user confirmation.
 Creation of users does not require confirmation.
 This script checks if the user, group or OU exist before creating any of them and continues if they do, or offers to create them if they don't.
 An existing group or OU elicits no message but a message will be printed for an existing User.
 Existing Users will not be modified in any way.